 - Interest and desire to learn and share experiences;

 Q. Is a foreign language required to apply to EMDAP?

-A foreign language is not always requirement for EMDAP.
+A. A foreign language is not always requirement for EMDAP.
 English is often the chosen business language in the host organizations.
 However, some locations require a fluency in a second language (e.g. Latin America and various locations in Africa).

 Q. Does EMDAP offer any opportunities when advisers return home from assignment?

 A. Upon return from the EMDAP assignment, there will be opportunities for creating linkage and contacts with USAID networks, including a debriefing meeting at USAID to present your assignment experience.
 EMDAP does not guarantee any sort of placement after the assignment is completed, but USAID shows great interest and preference to EMDAP alumni for continuing work and possible employment upon completion of an assignment.
 USAID implementing partners often make contact even before the completion of assignments to outstanding performers.

 Q. I have already completed my graduate degree a year ago; do I still need to submit a school endorsement form as part of the application?